 Confirmation is normally celebrated within the Mass.
 This helps to show the connection between Confirmation and the other two Sacraments of Christian Initiation, Baptism and the Eucharist.
-Whether celebrated within or outside of the Mass, however, there is a celebration of the Word, called the Liturgy of the Word.
+Whether celebrated within or outside of the Mass, however, there is a celebration of the Word, called the Liturgy of the Word, before the Rite of Confirmation.
 Hearing the Word is very important because the Holy Spirit flows out among all the people gathered and makes God's will known in their lives.

-The Presentation of the Candidates begins after the proclamation of the Gospel.
+After the proclamation of the Gospel, the Confirmation rite itself begins with the Presentation of the Candidates.
 The bishop sits down instead of going right into his homily.
 The candidates are then presented to the bishop by a leader in the community, such as a priest, deacon, or catechist.